FuturICT2/FIN4Documentation/docs/create-tokens.rst

 - Uploading a token draft in JSON format
 - Copying an existing token design as template

 The last two will import a token creation draft showing up at the bottom of the box.
 The first option will take you directly into the token creation wizard.
-It consists of 5 steps: *Identity*, *Design*, *Actions*, *Minting* and *Proving*.
+It consists of 6 steps: *Token identity*, *Token design*, *Action policy*, *Minting policy*, *Noninteractive verifiers* and *Interactive verifiers*.
 In each step, an info box can be opened that provides explanations.

 .. image:: images/WizardSteps.png
    :scale: 37%